What do I need to start developing a software application?

 3. Prototypes

 During the scoping phase, you should find yourself generating a series of prototypes to help validate your idea and ideate on improved solutions.
-Whilst Rapid prototyping allows your team to quickly try and test new things, Activity: Prototypes are also necessary when it comes to conducting high-quality testing.
-Not only are these suitable for gathering user feedback, but they are also good to show the team and stakeholders involved exactly how the product should look when complete.
+Whilst rapid prototyping allows your team to quickly try and test new things, more polished prototypes are also necessary when it comes to conducting high-quality testing.
+Not only are these suitable for gathering user feedback, but they are also good for showing the team and stakeholders involved exactly how the product should look when complete.

 4. An entity diagram